JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Results

-The overall excitation of the H$_2$ emission is most likely driven by shocks and by shock-generated UV radiation, while direct stellar UV irradiation is unlikely to contribute significantly due to multiple constraints.
+The overall excitation of the H$_2$ emission is most likely driven by shocks and shock-generated UV radiation, while direct stellar UV irradiation is unlikely to contribute significantly due to multiple constraints.
 Given that L1527 is a deeply embedded, low-mass protostar ($\sim0.3\,\msun$), the intrinsic stellar UV field is weak and can be heavily attenuated by the dense outflow and envelope ($\sim1.0\,\msun$), making direct UV irradiation of H$_{2}$ negligible.
-Moreover, there is no nearby massive star in the surrounding environment that could provide an external UV field.
+Moreover, no nearby massive star exists in the surrounding environment that could provide an external UV field.
 While some UV photons may preferentially escape along the outflow cavity, they would rapidly dilute long before reaching the spatial scales of the outflow ($>5000$\,au).
-The outflow morphology shows multiple discrete knots and bow-shaped structures aligned with the jet/outflow axis that are characteristic of local collisional excitation rather than irradiation by a distant, centrally located source.
-Further evidence against a UV-dominated environment is the absence of the clearly observed $11.2\,\mu$m PAH emission with JWST \citep[e.g.,][]{beuther23}.
-These factors together imply that large-scale UV irradiation cannot dominate the H$_2$ line emission.
+The outflow morphology shows multiple discrete knots and bow-shaped structures aligned with the jet/outflow axis, characteristic of local collisional excitation rather than irradiation by a distant, centrally located source.
+Further evidence against a UV-dominated environment is the absence of the $11.2\,\mu$m polycyclic aromatic hydrocarbon (PAH) emission, which is commonly observed in protostars with JWST \citep[e.g.,][]{beuther23}.
+These factors together imply that large-scale UV irradiation cannot dominate H$_2$ line emission.
 Shocks from the disk wind and jets play a significant role in H$_2$ emission.
-Comparison of the observed data with H$_2$ shock models \citep{kristensen23} demonstrates that moderate velocity $J$-shocks with modest UV field values appear to be most consistent with our results (see Section~\ref{shockmodel}).
+Comparison of the observed data with H$_2$ shock models \citep{kristensen23} demonstrates that moderate-velocity $J$-shocks with modest UV field values appear most consistent with our results (see Section~\ref{shockmodel}).

-\subsection{Atomic and Ionized Lines}
+\subsection{Atomic and ionized Lines}